 At any stage throughout this process, Students can also contact the RMIT Mentoring team to help the mentoring experience.

 Here are some answers to questions you may have about the mentoring program.

-We encourage student to discuss this with their Mentor in the first instance.
+We encourage the student to discuss this with their Mentor in the first instance.
 Identify the areas of concern regarding the partnership.
-If unable to resolve a Partnership issue, students can seek advice and guidance from the RMIT Mentoring Team.
+If unable to resolve a partnership issue, students can seek advice and guidance from the RMIT Mentoring team.
 We will provide our full support to resolve the situation in a positive manner for both parties.